LuckyHyena/DnD/tomb_of_annihilation/player_notes/activities_in_Port_Nyanzaru.md

 The DM will randomly determine other magic items that can be found in the markets of Port Nyanzaru, along with their prices.
 To acquire such an item, make a **Charisma** check: it takes a number of downtime days equal to `1d20+[20 minus the Charisma check result]` in order to find, negotiate, and complete the purchase of such an item.

 ### Putting down money for a Magic Item
 If a character can't afford a magic item right now, but has some coin to put down as a forward payment, they can usually ask a merchant to reserve the item for them until they can gather the final sum.
-When first making the request, and each _tenday_ after until they pay the sum, the character needs to make a forward payment equal to a percentage of the final total.
+When first making the request, and every three _tendays_ afterwards until they pay the sum, the character needs to make a forward payment equal to a percentage of the final total.

 When asking for an item to be reserved, the character makes a **Charisma** ability check: for the first and each tenday payment the character must pay 35% of the total price minus 1% for each point of their check result.